-National Stock Exchange (NSE) started offering additional 54 co-location server ‘racks’ on lease to broking firms from June 2010 in an effort to improve the speed in trading.
+The National Stock Exchange (NSE) started offering additional 54 colocation server ‘racks’ on lease to broking firms in June 2010 in an effort to improve the speed in trading.

 Deutsche Bank, Citi, Morgan Stanley, Goldman Sachs, and MF Global were among the foreign broking firms which availed of the facility.
 Motilal Oswal Securities, JM Financial and Edelweiss Capital figured among the prominent domestic firms who signed up for the racks.
 Local brokerages like Globe Capital, SMC, Global Vision, East India and iRageCapital had also opted for the facility.
 Not surprisingly, with a few weeks of offering this facility, there was a long period of waiting up to 6 months to get a space on the server racks!

 It was clear to the Indian exchanges and regulatory bodies that Algorithmic Trading is well-received by the institutional clients and banks in the country and its demand would continue to rise.
 This was the time when exchanges started improving their offerings in the automated trading domain, financial technology companies started offering automated trading platforms and SEBI continued to regulate the markets.